Baptism: Validity considerations by some churches

 Another requirement is that the celebrant intends to perform baptism.
-This requirement entails merely the intention "to do what the Church does", not necessarily to have Christian faith, since it is not the person baptizing, but the Holy Spirit working through the sacrament, who produces the effects of the sacrament.
+This requirement entails the intention "to do what the Church does", not necessarily to have Christian faith, since it is not the person baptizing, but the Holy Spirit working through the sacrament, who produces the effects of the sacrament.
 Doubt about the faith of the baptizer is thus no ground for doubt about the validity of the baptism.

 Some conditions expressly do not affect validity—for example, whether submersion, immersion, affusion (pouring) or aspersion (sprinkling) is used.
 However, if water is sprinkled, there is a danger that the water may not touch the skin of the unbaptized.
 As has been stated, "it is not sufficient for the water to merely touch the candidate; it must also flow, otherwise there would seem to be no real ablution.
 At best, such a baptism would be considered doubtful.
 If the water touches only the hair, the sacrament has probably been validly conferred, though in practice the safer course must be followed.
 If only the clothes of the person have received the aspersion, the baptism is undoubtedly void."
 For many communions, validity is not affected if a single submersion or pouring is performed rather than a triple, but in Orthodoxy this is controversial.

 According to the Catholic Church, baptism imparts an indelible "seal" upon the soul of the baptized and therefore a person who has already been baptized cannot be validly baptized again.
 This teaching was affirmed against the Donatists who practiced rebaptism.
 The grace received in baptism is believed to operate ex opere operato and is therefore considered valid even if administered in heretical or schismatic groups.